XIMDEX/xcms/install/XIMDEX_installation_guidelines.md

-#Installing the Semantic Web CMS Ximdex (manual method)
+#Installing the Semantic Web CMS Ximdex (manual and automated methods)

-Ximdex CMS basically requires a Linux machine, a Database server as MySQL (or MariaDB) and Apache Web Server with PHP.

-The easiest way to install Ximdex CMS is described in INSTALLATION.md (with Docker or using the web installer) but if you want to fully control the process this guideline shows the steps.

-Install Ximdex using one of the following methods:
+You can install Ximdex using one of the following methods:
 - **Docker instance**: it is the easiest way to try Ximdex.
 It is described at INSTALLATION.md file.
 - **Web Installer**: an easy way to fully configure and install Ximdex is by downloading it, setting file permissions and pointing your web browser to your Ximdex CMS to end its configuration.
-This method is the described at the INSTALLATION.md file.
+This method is also described at the INSTALLATION.md file.
-- **Manual**: if you want to fully control the installation the section provides instructions for unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.
+- **Manual/Assisted/Automated**: if you want to fully control the installation this document provides instructions for unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.

 ###Installation Requirements
 *  Access to a terminal with Telnet or SSH.